Skip to main content

 Deadline

-There is no deadline.
-Proposals will be considered on a rolling basis and until all funds for the year have been allocated.
+The deadline for applications is March 15, 2025.
+Proposals will be considered from March 16, 2025 and will be assessed according to the (a) relevance to the mission of the IGCB, (b) scientific merit, (c) faculty support, and (d) timeline and budget suitability.
 Awardees will be named IGCB Graduate Fellows, listed as such on IGCB materials and website, and will be expected to use this co-affiliation on any products (e.g., lectures, reports, proposals, conference presentations, publications, and other activities) associated with their IGCB Fellowship experiences.
 Graduate Fellows will give a brown bag IGCB seminar where they discuss their project, its methods, goals and results (if any).
 Upon completion of the Fellowship, students will submit a short report (1-2 pages and with illustrations of some kind) that will be posted on the IGCB web site.
 Graduate students can also become IGCB Graduate Fellows through participating in other IGCB activities (such as training opportunities).

 Training Opportunities